SustainabilityEnvironmentClimate change measures

 Checking germinated seaweed

-CDP certified scores of B for climate change and C for water security
+CDP certified scores of B for climate change and B- for water security

 CDP is an international non-profit organization headquartered in London created in collaboration with institutional investors to collect information on environmental strategies and greenhouse gas countermeasures from major companies around the world.
 CDP analyzed the data and publishes the results.

-In fiscal 2023, CDP evaluated some 23,000 companies—representing more than two-thirds of the worldwide market capitalization—on an eight-point scale for environmental disclosure and performance.
-The 2023 CDP Climate Change Report gave TOCALO a B score, third the highest, for climate change and a C score, fifth from highest, for water security.
+In fiscal 2024, CDP evaluated some 24,800 companies—representing more than two-thirds of the worldwide market capitalization—on an eight-point scale for environmental disclosure and performance.
+The 2024 CDP Climate Change Report gave TOCALO a B score, third the highest, for climate change for the second consecutive year and a B- score, fourth from highest, for water security by a notch compared to last year’s C rating.